adityajatnika/adityajatnika/README.md

 ### Hi there 👋

+My name is aditya, i am an Information Systems undergraduate.
+My interest is in fullstack mobile development and information systems development.
+I experienced work in back-end development which building RESTful API using CI-3 Framework during 6 months and 6 months work in Android Application's Project as Front-End Mobile Developer to solve problems in Traveloka.

 <!--
 **adityajatnika/adityajatnika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.